If you have credit cards with low credit limits, you may be interested in increasing your credit limit.

-However, as we discussed earlier, the more significant potential impact to your credit score is the decrease in your utilization ratio if you do get approved for a credit line increase.
+However, as we discussed earlier, the more significant potential impact on your credit score is the decrease in your utilization ratio if you do get approved for a credit line increase.
 Since credit utilization makes up about 30% of your credit score, improving that factor could benefit your score and would likely outweigh the impact of a hard inquiry.

 Besides the impact on your credit score of potentially getting a hard inquiry, there are a few other drawbacks to consider when increasing your credit limit.

-Some credit card issuers may charge sneaky fees to increase your credit limit.
+For example, some credit card issuers may charge sneaky fees to increase your credit limit.
 If you don’t want to pay a fee, make sure to check the terms of your credit card agreement or inquire with your lender before requesting a credit line increase.